Role of the General Assembly

 Group of Friends

 Some Member States also have formed the so-called “Group of Friends on Children and Armed Conflict” that provides a venue to discuss related issues and to advocate for the rights of children in support of the Office.
-Since 2006, Canada is chairing the group.
+Canada has been chairing the group since 2006.